microsoft/FluidFramework/BREAKING.md

 ### Removed `IFluidSerializer` from `IFluidDataStoreRuntime`
 `IFluidSerializer` in `IFluidDataStoreRuntime` was deprecated in version 0.53 and is now removed.

+### `IFluidConfiguration` deprecated and `IFluidConfiguration` member removed from `ContainerRuntime`

+The `IFluidConfiguration` interface from `@fluidframework/core-interfaces` has been deprecated and will be removed in an upcoming release.
+This will include removal of the `configuration` member of the `IContainerContext` from `@fluidframework/container-definitions` and `ContainerContext` from `@fluidframework/container-loader` at that time.
+To inspect whether the document is in readonly state, you should instead query `container.readOnlyInfo.readonly`.

+The `IFluidConfiguration` member of `ContainerRuntime` from `@fluidframework/container-runtime` has also been removed.

 ## 0.54 Breaking changes
 - [Removed `readAndParseFromBlobs` from `driver-utils`](#Removed-readAndParseFromBlobs-from-driver-utils)